Jaans/Voron-Printer-Mods/Bouncy-Mouse/README.md

 ## Do I need Bouncy Mouse
 No, you don't.
 You can use `meteyou`'s MOD and wire things directly - nothing wrong with it.

 I created this because I found the soldering of wires to the switches and LEDs hard and fragile (I solder poorly - it's a hobby for me).
-Found the PCB held it all together much more firmly and regidly.
+Found the PCB held it all together much more firmly and rigidly.

 <br/>